Tips: what clothes to take when traveling a lot?

 We very often receive emails like "How to dress when traveling?" .
 While it is quite simple to answer for a vacationer, the question becomes more complex when we talk about dressing for business trips .

-Repeated journeys, distance traveled, an often busy schedule: it is difficult to carry too much baggage.
+Repeated journeys, distance traveled, an often busy schedule: it is difficult to burden yourself with too much luggage.
 We then adopt an optimization logic: everything must fit in a single bag .
 We remember George Clooney in the very good In the Air , never parting with his same suitcase.

 up-in-the-air

-The story of a man traveling more than 300 days a year, whose entire life fits into a suitcase (and a Miles card).
+The story of a man who travels more than 300 days a year, whose entire life fits into a suitcase (and a Miles card).

-Very logically, we find ourselves limited in terms of the outfits to put together.
-How to get to the essentials with just one piece of luggage?
-Besides, what is the essential?
-How to deal with temperature variations?
-Are there multifunctional parts?
+Quite logically, we find ourselves limited in terms of the outfits to put together.
+How can we get to the essentials with just one piece of luggage?
+Besides, what is essential?
+How can we reconcile with temperature variations?
+Are there multifunctional pieces?
 What about style in all this?

-To support my point, I relied on the experience of the first interested parties.
+To support my argument, I relied on the experience of those first concerned.
 We went to interview two nomadic entrepreneurs .

 Very specific needs